 The composition of the Nomination Committee is intended to ensure that the interests of all the shareholders are served, and meets the requirement of the Norwegian Code of Practice for Corporate Governance as regards independence of the company’s management and Board of Directors.
 None of the members of the Nomination Committee are a member of the Board of Directors of Orkla ASA.
 Neither the general manager nor other senior executives are members of the Nomination Committee.

-The composition of the Nomination Committee and the number of Orkla ASA shares owned by each Committee member as at 31 December 2017:
+The composition of the Nomination Committee as of 31 December 2018: